ispras/Futag/How-to-work-with-Futag.md

         flags: str
             flags for compiling.
 Default to "-fsanitize=address -g -O0 -fprofile-instr-generate -fcoverage-mapping"
         clean: bool
-            Option for deleting futag folders if they are exist (futag-build, futag-install, futag-analysis)
+            Option for deleting futag folders if they are exist, default to False (futag-build, futag-install, futag-analysis).
         build_path: str
-            path to the build directory.
-This directory will be deleted and create again if clean set to True.
+            path to the build directory, default to "futag-build".
+Be careful, this directory will be deleted and create again if clean set to True.
         install_path: str
-            path to the install directory.
+            path to the install directory, default to "futag-install".
 Be careful, this directory will be deleted and create again if clean set to True.
         analysis_path: str
-            path for saving report of analysis.
-This directory will be deleted and create again if clean set to True.
+            path for saving report of analysis, default to "futag-analysis".
+Be careful, this directory will be deleted and create again if clean set to True.
         processes: int
-            number of processes while building.
+            number of processes while building, default to 4.
         build_ex_params: str
             extra params for building, for example "--with-openssl" for building curl
         """